chrismannina/simple-blog-template/src/posts/03-writing-content.md

 > It can span multiple lines.
 ```

+> This is a blockquote.
+>
+> It can span multiple lines.

 ### Horizontal Rules

 Create a horizontal rule with three hyphens, asterisks, or underscores: